 France's Lagarde poised to win IMF job

-French Finance Minister Christine Lagarde was poised Tuesday to be named the first-ever woman head of the International Monetary Fund after earning the decisive endorsement of Washington.
+French Finance Minister Christine Lagarde was poised Tuesday to be named head of the International Monetary Fund after earning the decisive endorsement of Washington.

-Despite grumblings from emerging economies over Europe's 65-year lock on the IMF's top job, the solid support of the United States, Europe and key emerging economies made it impossible for Mexican challenger Agustin Carstens to win the position.
+Despite grumblings from emerging economies over Europe's 65-year lock on the IMF's top job, the solid support of the United States, Europe and other major economic powers including Russia and China made it impossible for Mexican challenger Agustin Carstens to win the position.

 "Minister Lagarde's exceptional talent and broad experience will provide invaluable leadership for this indispensable institution at a critical time for the global economy," US Treasury Secretary Timothy Geithner said in a statement.

 Since the race began in late May, 55-year-old Lagarde has been the strong favorite over Carstens, Mexico's central bank chief, despite his formidable resume.